Welcome to Family Ministry & Religious Education at Albany UU!

 Family Ministry at Albany UU includes a vibrant Religious Education Program for children and youth (commonly called RE), as well as guidance and support for families who want to explore and develop their faith at church or at home.

-We’re not meeting in person right now, but you can contact our Director of Religious Education & Family Ministry, Leah Purcell, at firstname.lastname@example.org to receive her newsletter and get connected with our community online.
-Once our building re-opens, we’d love for you to visit with your kids in person!
+We’re not meeting in person right now, but you can contact our Acting Director of Religious Education & Family Ministry, Elizabeth Baldes, at email@example.com to get connected with our community online.
+Once our building re-opens, we’d love for you to visit with your kids in person.

 “The great end in religious instruction is not to stamp our minds upon the young, but to stir up their own, not to make them see with our eyes but to look inquiringly and steadily with their own…to awaken the soul, to excite and cherish spiritual life.”

 – William Ellery Channing, 19th Century Unitarian Minister